 The other day I went on a Twitter talk about how you shouldn’t believe everything you read, and then I stopped being oblique and said there’s a “daygame” twitter account under the name “BroodingSea” (BS) that is likely… creative… in terms of its relationship with the real world.
 Another daygamer guy asked privately why BS is unlikely to be a good role model, and why I think he is, if not necessarily fake exactly, then not telling us everything.
 There are a bunch of reasons… 1.
 His results are too good.
 2. His supposed pickups are way too good/smooth.
 3. He seems not to get any of the negative streaks other guys do.
 4. There are almost no details in any of his stories.
-While it’s possible to get “yes girls” who like you / are horny at that moment / fuck you with much game on your part, they are rare (in some respects this girl had that quality… it can happen).
+While it’s possible to get “yes girls” who like you / are horny at that moment / fuck you with much game on your part, they are rare (in some respects this girl was a “yes girl”… it can happen, but every girl?
+No).
 At some point Nash or others called BS out on how unlikely his stories are, and then he began integrating more supposed “failures.”

 Put all those pieces together and the bullshit siren should be going off louder than a Marine Corps drill sergeant the first morning at Basic.
 Unfortunately, BS disappeared, so we’re unlikely to see further revealing statements from him.
 He may have made the mistake of using some of his primary contact information in online profiles… always go with the burners… despite the improbability of his stories I don’t support doxxing, including of people I disagree with.

-So what was going on with him?
-It’s useful to ask this question because he’s not the first and won’t be the last guy with extremely improbable stories.
+So what is going on with him?
+He’s not the first and won’t be the last guy with extremely improbable stories.
 Most likely, one or more of of several things is at play… 1.
 He’s paying / using some money in his “game.”
 I don’t think this is bad (if a guy wants to do it, fine), but he should say as much and describe the role money/payments play.
 If he has sufficient money to pay, he can get a lot of lays that way, particularly in eastern europe, or with eastern europeans online.
 A lot of girls who are in the partial escort market have a sliding scale in their minds, where the more masculine/attractive the guy is, the less he pays (not all girls… some are super professional… using some money may also allow him to generate the unique pictures that can be claimed as daygame lays).
 Years ago I did something like what BS may be doing, for $500/mo…. in a number of ways I got lucky quickly… and I probably shouldn’t have done any money transfer at all… but I did it and it should be admitted for the sake of completeness.
 Back to BS, 2.
 He’s probably mostly online, with great pics, and getting girls who are much less hot than he says/implies (I have slummed it at times, usually when I’m horny and some girl shows up who’s less attractive than her pictures but also requires minimal work… not proud but it’s true…).
 I think he posted a pic or two of himself in which he appears to be jacked.
 If those pics are honest, he’ll be able to get girls -2 or -3 relative to the ones he should be able to get from the real world.
 3. A bunch of his stuff is just made up.
 You know how people in real life who are full of shit often tell skeleton stories, and when you ask follow-up questions, you can see that they’d never considered an obvious point?
 Brooding Sea’s stories look like that.
-Some of them might be authentic.
+Some could be authentic… a bunch don’t seem like they are, though.

-Perhaps he’s an egomaniac… if someone seems off, he probably is.
+He could be an egomaniac… if someone seems off, he probably is.
 Or she.
-We have all probably chased some girl who seemed off, and been burned by it.
-Same thing here.
-He might be a “gamma,” to use this taxonomy.
+We have all probably chased some girl who seemed off, and been burned.
+BS might be a “gamma,” to use this taxonomy.
 If he’s been an outsider his whole life, he sees this as a way to be “popular” among dipshits like myself on Twitter… except that his popularity doesn’t work if his stories aren’t coherent or likely.
-When he is doubted, he sees his core identity as being attacked, and then he lashes out because he’s being made into an outsider again, even in a community of outsiders.
+When he is doubted, he sees his core identity as being attacked, and then lashes out because he’s being made into an outsider again… even in a community of outsiders.
 But, if his results are improbably good, people will see through him, and thus lower the validation he’s getting.
 It’s like the guy who leases an expensive car and has expensive clothes and yet is living paycheck to paycheck and getting deeper into debt.
 He’s one financial bump away from ruin.
-But to people who don’t know any better, he can look like a baller… for a while.
+To credulous people who don’t know any better, he can look like a baller, for a while.
 I think there is likely some truth to BS’s stories, just that the truth is some combination of money, online, and girls less hot than he claims.

 It’s possible to bamboozle the hopeful and inexperienced for a period of time, but it’s very hard to live a bullshit narrative for a long period of time.
 It’s so hard that it’s a popular subject in fiction (spies, con men, Wolf of Wall Street, etc.).

 The older you are, the better your bullshit detector gets.
 Your parents are right, most of the time, if it looks too good to be true, it is.
-If a “financial advisor” tells you can beat the market, he probably can’t.
-His goal is to take the fees off unsuspecting suckers like yourself.
+If a “financial advisor” tells you can beat the market, he probably can’t, and his true goal is to take the fees off unsuspecting suckers.
 If the good or service is too cheap, be suspicious.
 If a guy claims unlikely results, apply your critical thinking skills.

 So BS was entertaining, and entertaining is fine, but it’s obviously dangerous to mistake fiction for nonfiction.
 A lot of young guys unconsciously absorb forms of fiction, without understanding its limitations… they absorb sex, sexuality, and male-female relations from entertaining movies, TV, and books, but those are designed to 1. appeal to chicks, 2. appeal to men who think sex will just fall into their laps, and 3. be palatable to a mainstream audience.
 Look at porn, for another dangerous example of fiction.
 Porn has no plot, or not plausible plot… an attractive woman or women just starts f**king.
 That’s the male fantasy (and the gay male reality), and porn overwhelming caters to male fantasy.
 Seduction is reality, and reality hurts.
 Porn and mainstream entertainment culture leads to a lot of men being unhappy and confused… cause they want what they see on TV or whatever to work for them… and it doesn’t… because sex rarely happens in the way it’s depicted in the media.
 If someone like BS inspires a guy, that’s good… but if he’s unhappy because he doesn’t get BS’s “results…” it’s because… they’re not real!
 (Female fantasy is best encapsulated by romance fiction.
 You should read some if you haven’t.
 It all has the same structure, in which a woman tames the wild bad boy, who also happens to be rich/cool, and convinces him to stop being such a wild bad boy through the magic of her love/p***y).

 Another question about two guys on Twitter, “Hector Beaman” and “Nathan Alexander“.
-Are they for real?
-I don’t know…. the second one is mostly real, I think, although I would probably describe what he’s doing with a different emphasis than he’s (mostly) used.
-The first one might be real or might not but he tweets so many empty platitudes that I have no idea or real interest in his work, as I’ve seen it so far.
-The question went like this,
+They real?
+Don’t know…. the second one is mostly real, I think, although I would probably describe what he’s doing with a different emphasis than he’s (mostly) used.
+The first one might be real or might not but he tweets so many empty platitudes that I have no idea or real interest in his work, as I’ve seen it.
+The question went,

 I wonder what these guys refer to as “Game 3.0”?
 The part that confuses me is, let’s say you’re a high quality girl and you KNOW you’re a high quality girl.
 Why would you let yourself be exclusive to a guy that won’t be exclusive to you?
 These guys might respond something like blah blah women happily share a high value man, but you’re telling me in today’s society, with a dearth of high quality women, the only high-quality guy out there is one that demands that type of situation?
 Am I missing something or is this all BS?

-I have wondered about Hector Beaman cause he seems a bit improbable and unspecific, but I haven’t followed him closely enough to have a strong opinion… I don’t think he has a blog and I don’t really follow most people w/o a blog.
+Hector Beaman seems a bit improbable and unspecific, but I haven’t followed him closely enough to have a strong opinion… I don’t think he has a blog and I don’t really follow most people w/o a blog.
 Too many generalities for my taste and too few specifics, going back to the “be a reporter” thing.
 BS is funny cause he’s cartoonish.

 Some girls do deeply invest in a single guy and don’t require monogamy of him.
 They’re out there.
 Not super common but it’s possible and I’ve seen it… for an extreme example, look at all the girls with hollywood actors, musicians, etc. Normal guys can’t become an actor, but guys with more normal lives, if they find the right girl, can get her to invest and not require monogamy on the man’s part, particularly if she’s a true bisexual.
 Over time most but not all girls will want equality in terms of open relationships.
 It’s possible to train a girl who has some bi tendencies into being heavily non-mono with other girls.
 Andy from Kill Your Inner Loser has told some stories like this, here is one, browse his site for some others.